 George Fanning became general manager in 1948, helped sign Boog Powell in 1959 and remained GM until his death in 1995 at age 86.
-After attendance dropped 18 percent from 2009 to 2013, the stadium allowed beer sales to resume – but the gate fell another 24 percent through 2018 before edging up in 2019.
+After attendance dropped 18 percent from 2009 through 2013, the stadium allowed beer sales to resume - but the gate fell another 24 percent through 2018 before edging up in 2019.

 The only city with a team in every Appy League season from 1946 to 2019, Bluefield had three different parent teams in the mid-1950s, but 1958 started a record 53-year run with the Baltimore Orioles.
 The beginning of the end came in 2002, when the O's added the newly minted Aberdeen IronBirds under the ownership of Cal Ripken Jr. Few MLB clubs had teams in both Rookie and Short-A - both now defunct - and with a closer team owned by their homegrown superstar the O's dropped Bluefield in 2010, allowing the Toronto Blue Jays to step in.
 The Omaha Storm Chasers surpassed the record run with the start of the 2022 campaign.

 We're Social...for Statheads

 Every Sports Reference Social Media Account

 Subscribe to Stathead Baseball: Get your first month FREE